Portfolio¶

 Leverage¶

-- Leverage has become an integral part of the portfolio simulation.
-Supports two different leverage modes:
+- Leverage is now an integral part of portfolio simulation.
+Supports two leverage modes:

 lazy

-(enables leverage only if there's not enough cash available) andeager
+(enables leverage only if there is not enough cash) andeager

-(enables leverage while using only a fraction of the available cash).
-Allows setting leverage per order.
-Can also determine an optimal leverage value automatically to satisfy any order requirement!
+(enables leverage while using only part of the available cash).
+Allows setting leverage per order, and can also determine the optimal leverage value automatically to fulfill any order requirement!

 Explore how leverage affects the equity curve in a random portfolio